.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 Where can I find the best dance clubs and other night life?

-Most of the dance clubs (discos) in Sicily's larger cities are located in out-of-the-way places, often in buildings that don't look very exciting from the outside.
+Most of the dance clubs (discos) in Sicily's larger cities are located in out-of-the-way places, often in buildings that don't look very exciting from the outside, and some are far from the cities, "in the middle of nowhere."
 Many have seasonal schedules.
-It's easiest to ask the staff at your hotel where to find the ones closest to you.
+It's easiest to ask the staff at your hotel where to find the ones closest to you, or the "hotter" ones worth a special trip.

 Where's Sigonella?

 Sigonella, often referred to by its American residents as "Sig," is the United States Naval Air Station near Catania.
 The presence of this military base is a reminder that one thing that hasn't changed in thirty centuries of Sicilian history is this island's strategic importance.
 Sigonella, the last U.S. military base in Sicily, stands on land leased from the Italian Republic by the United States government for tens of millions of dollars annually, and according to treaty the base must employ a certain number of Italian citizens for its day-to-day operations.
-After the Italian government (and government-controlled services) and Fiat, the US Government is the largest employer in Sicily.
+After the Italian government (and government-controlled services) and a few large firms (Fiat closed its Sicilian plant in 2012), the US Government is the largest employer in Sicily.
 Military bases are not usually indicated on commercial maps, so we've chosen not to indicate Sigonella on our map of Sicily.
 For further information, visit their web site at www.sicily.navy.mil.

 Can you offer any advice for physically challenged (handicapped) visitors or those with special needs?